avrgeek/avrgeek.github.io/info/security.md

 Requires a client as the certficates are only valid for 90 days, but many clients exist.
 I currently use [EFF Certbot](https://certbot.eff.org/)
 * [Start SSL](http://www.startssl.com/?app=0):  Also offers free certificates, but also several paid options.
-Used to be a bit cumbersome to use, but unsure of their current status.
+Used to be a bit cumbersome to use, but may be improved after recent updates.

 # External Links